Nepal Travel Guide

 2. Currency

-Nepalese Rupee comes in denominations of 5, 10, 20, 50, 100, 500, and 1000 notes, and to a smaller extent in the coin form.
-Fresh, new, and high-value banknotes (USD, EUR, GBP) will be exchanged with good exchange rates by currency exchange.
+Nepalese Rupee comes in denominations of 5, 10, 20, 50, 100, 500, and 1000 notes, and to a smaller extent in coin form.
+Fresh, new, and high-value banknotes (USD, EUR, GBP) will be exchanged at good exchange rates through currency exchange.
 Foreign mutilated bills cannot be exchanged by most companies.
-There is no permission from the Nepali government to import or export Nepalese Rupees, so exchange only the money you will spend while staying and exchange the rest when you are departing.
+There is no permission from the Nepali government to import or export Nepalese Rupees, so exchange only the money you will spend while staying, and exchange the rest when you are departing.

 3. ATMs